Non-archimedean tame topology and stably dominated types: Proof and remarks

-\<{remark}[A birational invariant] It follows from the proof of Proposition \ref{1simp} that the definable homotopy type of $\std{V \m V_{\mathrm{sing}}}$ (or more generally of $\std{X \m V_{\mathrm{sing}}}$ when $X$ is a v-open definable subset of $V$) is a birational invariant of $V$ (of the pair $(V,X)$).
-This rather curiously complements a theorem of Thuillier \cite{thuillier}. \>{remark}
+\begin{remark}[A birational invariant] It follows from the proof of \thmref{1simp} that the definable homotopy type of $\std{V \m V_{\mathrm{sing}}}$ (or more generally of $\std{X \m V_{\mathrm{sing}}}$ when $X$ is a v-\tcb{clopen} definable subset of $V$) is a birational invariant of $V$ (of the pair $(V,X)$).
+This rather curiously complements a theorem of Thuillier \cite{thuillier}.